joshuarcher/calendar/README.md

 ## Technologies Used

+  > In order to run CRA you will need to have Nodejs v16 installed in your computer.
+Please note that v18 is not compatible with the current version of CRA.

   * React v16.8 and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

   * React Hooks for React state and lifecycle features.
 For an overview of React Hooks, visit [React's Hooks at a Glance](https://reactjs.org/docs/hooks-overview.html).